JosephNderitu/Simulation-and-Modelling-codes/README.md

 ### 🚗 Car and Truck Traffic Simulation
 - **File**: `CAR_TRUCK_SIMULATION_CAT3.py`
-- **Description**: Simulates traffic flow involving both cars and trucks.
-Helps analyze congestion points, travel time patterns, and traffic behavior in mixed vehicle scenarios.
+- **Description**: Simulates three cars: SUV, Truck, and Normal car designs and uses random. random to generate random colors for the vehicles and flowers.

 ---